Be Aware of Authorised Push Payment Fraud in Your Business

-It is one of the most prevalent types of scams around today, more than £145million was lost in the first half of 2023.
-Banks and financial providers were only able to return £30.9million of these losses and are now taking steps to protect individuals and businesses alike.
+Authorised Push Payment (APP) fraud is whereby fraudsters tricking victims into making large payments by bank transfer.
+APP fraud is one of the most prevalent scams with, more than £450million being lost in the first half of 2024.
+Banks and financial providers were only able to return £121.5million of these losses

-These scams are simple, but effective and scammers can gain information from an organisations website and replicate the email addresses of managing directors, CEO’s and finance directors in order to target employees within the business and attempt to commit APP fraud.
+These scams are simple, but effective and scammers tend to gain useful information about their targets via the business website, looking to replicate the email addresses of managing directors, CEO’s and finance directors in order to harness their authority s within the business in an attempt to get employees make fraudulent payments.

 How to protect yourself and your business from APP fraud:

-- If anyone asks you to send a payment to different bank details than you were expecting, question it at the highest level possible and pick up the phone to check any changes directly with the company.
+• If anyone asks you to send a payment to different bank details than you were expecting, verify it with the intended recipient before sending.
 Do not trust the contact details listed in any emails, as they are likely to be the details of the hacker and not the company in question.

 The NEBRC is a police led non-profit organisation that seeks to educate, inform, and support businesses across the UK on how to protect their business online through good cyber security practices.